-Online Diagnostics
+Understanding Online Diagnostics

 HP-UX 11i v1 automatically installs diagnostics on all systems to provide required hardware support.
-These tools, contained in the OnlineDiag bundle, give you a complete solution to verify, troubleshoot, and monitor Itanium-based system hardware, including CPUs, memory, interface cards, and mass storage and other devices.
+The tools contained in the OnlineDiag bundle give you a complete solution to verify, troubleshoot, and monitor Itanium-based system hardware while the system is online.
+You can use the OnlineDiag bundle to verify, troubleshoot, and monitor many different types of Itanium-based system hardware including CPUs, memory, interface cards, and mass storage and other devices.